 By Melissa Fritchey

-If you’re considering your options for moving to a smaller, more manageable home or staying in your current home as you approach retirement or as adult children leave the nest, it’s smart to keep future limitations and physical challenges in mind.
+If you’re considering your options for moving to a smaller, more manageable home or staying in your current home as you approach retirement or as adult children leave the nest, its smart to keep future limitations and physical challenges in mind.

 For many, staying in the home they know and love is essential.
 An AARP study found that nearly 80% of seniors have a desire to stay in their current home.
 If you find yourself leaning in this direction, now is an excellent time to consider what modifications to your home might be necessary to suit your needs and better ensure your safety as you get older.